White House: 'Large down payment' on wall could end government shutdown

 The White House on Thursday signaled that a "large down payment" on border wall funding -- and potentially less than the $5.7 billion that President Trump has long requested -- could be sufficient to bring Republicans to the table and end the ongoing partial federal government shutdown.

-The possible concession came just minutes after the Senate rejected both the Democratic and GOP proposals to end the shutdown, with both measures falling far short of the 60-vote threshold needed to pass.
+But Democratic House speaker Nancy Pelosi dismissed the proposal shortly afterwards as a nonstarter.
+The possible concession from the White House came just minutes after the Senate rejected both the Democratic and GOP proposals to end the shutdown, with both measures falling far short of the 60-vote threshold needed to pass.

 The Republican package would have provided the $5.7 billion while also offering several immigration-related concessions and tightening asylum rules, while the Democratic bill had no wall funding.

 "Leader Mitch McConnell and Senator Chuck Schumer are meeting now to see whether or not they can work out of the deadlock," White House Press Secretary Sarah Sanders said Thursday evening.
 "As was made clear to Senator Lindsey Graham, the three-week CR [continuing resolution] would only work if there is a large down payment on the wall."